The question “How much money do I need to retire?” is often seen as impossible to answer – or an impossibly large answer.

 The Trinity Study was first published in the late 1990s and essentially asked: “If you had retired at anytime since 1926, how much could you spend each year for 30 years without running out of money?”

-It is a detailed and highly interesting reading, but some key conclusions to take from it (as can be seen in this table) are as follows:
+As a summary, some key conclusions to take from it (as can be seen in this table) are as follows:

 - If you withdraw 4% or less of your portfolio value each year, you are pretty much guaranteed to be able to live off your investments for 30 years.
 This is especially the case if you hold 75% stocks and 25% bonds.